SPECIAL NEEDS TRUSTS

 There are different types of special needs trusts, depending on the source of the funds, when the trust needs to be established, and if others (besides the parents) wish to contribute to the trust (such as grandparents).
 The most commonly known special needs trust is a “third party” special needs trust; less commonly used is a “first party” special needs trust.

 Special needs trusts are an important layer of financial security for the individual with a disability.
 Both SSI and Medicaid have complicated rules that must be incorporated in the trust document, and the trust itself must be administered carefully in order to avoid special needs trust violations.
-This is why working with an Illinois Special Needs Trusts Attorney is so important.
-Contact us to schedule a consultation to discuss your specific needs and we will reach out within 24 hours.
+This is why working with a Special Needs Trust Attorney in your area is so important.